marimo-team/marimo/docs/guides/installation_uv.md

 ### Defining Dependencies with `pyproject.toml`

 A pyproject.toml file makes it easier to manage your project’s dependencies in one place.
-Using the uv tool, you can quickly set up and customize your project’s environment
+Using `uv`, you can quickly set up and customize your project’s environment

 ```bash
 uv init           # Creates a pyproject.toml file